Mullen Automotive Inc. (MULN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for MULN is $23.00, The public float for MULN is 1.57B and currently, short sellers hold a 10.61% ratio of that float.
-The average trading volume of MULN on March 10, 2023 was 214.24M shares.
+The public float for MULN is 1.95B and currently, short sellers hold a 9.83% ratio of that float.
+The average trading volume of MULN on March 14, 2023 was 218.04M shares.

 MULN’s Market Performance